UWACG/uwacg.com/README.md

 	for mac nginx is in /usr/local/var/run
 NOTE: You must use absolute path to create the link

-## Start the node.js server (TODO: change to PM2 method)
+## Start the node.js server (TODO: add start script for system reboot)
-Have node.js and npm installed in your environment.
+Have PM2 installed in your environment.

-    npm install
+    sudo npm install pm2 -g
-    npm start
+    pm2 start npm --name [appName] -- start

+To stop server

+	pm2 stop [appName]

+To start server

+	pm2 start [appName]

+To restart server

+	pm2 restart [appName]

-Server will live at localhost:8080.
+Server will live at localhost:80. [appName] does not have to be project name.

 ## Other
 Blog: http://blog.uwacg.com/ (Chinese)